ibm-cloud-docs/vpc/vsi_is_migrate_from_classic_infra.md

 ### Step 1 - Identify the virtual server instance to migrate and create an image template
 {: #migrate-create-template}

 You can create an image template from a virtual server in the classic infrastructure that you want to migrate to the {{site.data.keyword.vpc_short}} infrastructure.
 The image template captures an image of the existing virtual server so that you can create a new one based on the captured image.
-Make sure you understand the following information about image templates.
+Make sure that you understand the following information about image templates.

 * Only image templates with a single primary boot volume (or disk) and associated file can be imported to {{site.data.keyword.vpc_short}} infrastructure.
-* The image template includes the operating system on the primary boot disk along with items you might have installed, such as PHP or Python, up to 100 GB of data.
+* The image template includes the operating system on the primary boot disk and the items that you installed, such as PHP or Python, up to 100 GB of data.
 * When you use the imported custom image in {{site.data.keyword.vpc_short}} to create a new virtual server, you can select a new profile, assign an SSH key, specify user data, and configure network interfaces.

 Secondary disks and their associated files for an image template are not supported when importing an image template as a custom image to {{site.data.keyword.vpc_short}}.